promilo/Chatty/README.md

 A minimal Chatty App..

 ### Usage

-Open 2 terminals.
-in one of the terminals run npm start the other terminal please go to the chatty_server folder and then run node server.js.
+Open up a terminal
+run npm start
+then please open up another terminal and "cd chatty_server" and then run "node server.js".

 and then open 0.0.0.0:3000 to open up the chat server.